-1. Beach profile Process the data of levelling and angle measurement.
-Show the beach profile as a line graph on the chart.
-Calculate the vertical exaggeration rate based on the horizontal and vertical scales of the Levelling Method graph, and explain the purpose of vertical exaggeration P.19-20 2.
-Sediment Calculate average diameter of beach sediment and classify its type.
+1. Beach profile • Process the data of levelling and angle measurement.
+I can use (a diagram) to show the beach profile.
+Calculate the vertical exaggeration rate based on the horizontal and vertical scales of the Levelling Method graph, and explain the purpose of vertical exaggeration rate.
+2. Sediment Calculate average diameter of beach sediment and classify its type.
+I can use (a diagram) to compare beach sediments size of different transects.
 Evaluate roundness of sediments using Powers scale of roundness chart.
 P.21 3.
-Swash and backwash Calculate the average level of swash and backwash.
-P.22
+Swash and backwash • Calculate the average level of swash and backwash.
+P.22 strategies